psoukie/psoukie.github.io/_notes/unlocking-the-meaning-of-genjo-koan.md

 ---
 title: Unlocking the Meaning of Genjo Koan
 subtitle: A Discussion and Interlinear Translation of the Essay’s Opening
-date: 2021-04-11
 started: 2011-05-10
-updated: 2021-04-11
+date: 2022-02-07
 image: shobogenzo.jpg
 caption: "1811 edition  of _Shōbōgenzō_, written by Dōgen in 13th century.
 (Image source: terebess.hu)"
 lede: true
 toc: true
 ---

 Genjo Koan is a key writing in Zen Buddhism and Japanese literature in general.
 Ten years ago, I wrote an article on the challenges of translating this text to accurately convey its meaning to modern readers.
-Now, I come back to it to solve two mysteries that eluded me.
+Now, I come back to it to solve two mysteries that eluded me.<!--more-->

 Genjo Koan (_Genjōkōan_) is one of the essays in _Shōbōgenzō_, written by Eihei Dōgen.
 Dōgen’s writings are notoriously difficult to translate.
 Japanese, like all languages, has changed a lot since the 13^th^ century.
 To complicate matters more, Dōgen often stretches the language to its limits and intertwines Chinese characters and quotations in his writing.